Consistent Conjectures in Dynamic Matching Markets: Conclusions

 \section{Conclusions}

 In this paper, we provide a unifying framework to study existence properties of solution concepts for two-sided, one-to-one, dynamic matching markets in which matching is irreversible.
-Following the literature on matching with externalities \citep{sasaki1996two,hafalir2008stability}, we give centerstage to agents' conjectures about the matching that would ensue should they remain unmatched.
+Following the literature on matching with externalities \citep{sasaki1996two,hafalir2008stability}, we give center stage to agents' conjectures about the matching that would ensue should they remain unmatched.
 Given a collection of conjectures, we define a solution concept given these conjectures.
 We identify a sufficient condition on the conjectures for the corresponding solution concept to be nonempty (\autoref{theorem:consistent-conjectures}).
 Armed with this result, we propose two families of conjectures and, consequently, two new solution concepts for dynamic matching markets with nonempty solutions.

 We see several avenues worth exploring and left for future work.
-First, whereas the rational expectations solution does not satisfy consistency, \cite{nicolo2023dynamic} show that existence is guaranteed in dynamic, one-to-one, one-sided matching markets.
+First, whereas the rational expectations solution does not satisfy consistency, \cite{nicolo2023dynamic} show its existence is guaranteed in dynamic, one-to-one, one-sided matching markets.
 Because the same externality is present in both two-sided and one-sided dynamic matching markets, understanding what sets apart these two environments is useful.

-Second, whereas we propose two new solution concepts for dynamic matching markets, these are by no means the only solution concepts that satisfy consistency.
+Second, whereas we propose two new solution concepts for dynamic matching markets, they are by no means the only solution concepts that satisfy consistency.
 Further understanding the set of solution concepts that satisfy consistency would allow us to delineate the limits of the predictions afforded by such solution concepts. \cite{nicolo2024dynamic} is a step in this direction.
 Relatedly, whereas consistent conjectures ensure the existence of \conjectures-solutions, whether they are necessary for existence is worth exploring.

-Finally, because important dynamic matching applications, like sequential assignment in school choice, involve many-to-one matching, extending our results to many-to-one matching markets is natural.
-As the work of \cite{altinok2019dynamic} and \cite{liu2023stability} highlights, new issues arise in the study of such markets and understanding what the analogue of consistency is in these markets is worth exploring.
+Finally, because important dynamic matching applications, such as sequential assignment in school choice, involve many-to-one matching, extending our results to many-to-one matching markets is natural.
+As \cite{altinok2019dynamic} and \cite{liu2023stability} highlight, new issues arise in the study of such markets, and understanding what the analogue of consistency is in these markets is worth exploring.